kirill-chu/kc-session-manager/README.md

 ### kc-session-manager

-This is an attempt to bring some comfort to qtile life :)
+This is an attemption to bring some comfort to qtile life :)
 This solution was testend only with: Debian 13 + lightdm + x11 + qtile.

 ### Introduction